scristofari/image-server/README.md

 In this tutorial, we will see how to implement a http service for uploading images, with presets and ready for the cloud.

-To goal is to have an image resizer with:
+The purpose is to have an image resizer with these functionalities :
- - A secured route to have a token with an expired date.
+ - A secured route to have a token with an expiration date.
- - Some presets to manipulate the image.
+ - Presets to adjust or add effects to images.
- - Ready to be deploy on the cloud (heroku here)
+ - Ready to deploy on the cloud (with heroku)

 Summary: